 For one large tart, brush a rectangular pie dish or baking tray with melted butter.
 Brush the filo sheets with butter, stack and lift the pastry into the dish.
 Press down neatly into corners.
 Fill and bake 30 minutes or until set.
 Cut into squares.

 Make a stack with the sheets of filo pastry (without greasing) and use the saucer or cutter

 and a sharp pointed knife, to carefully cut 3 circles out of the filo stack, through all the layers, to make 18 filo circles.

 Brush the six dishes or tart tins with butter.
 Create 6 filo stacks with three circles each, brushing in between with melted butter.
 Place the layered filo into the tart dishes or tins and press down neatly.
 Place onto a baking tray.

-Heat the oven to 160º C. Remove the casings if preferred and slice the sausages thinly or cut up the ham or bacon.
+Heat the oven to 160º C. Remove the sausage casings and slice the meat thinly or cut up the ham or bacon.
 Heat half of the oil in a saucepan and toss the meat in the hot oil for 3 minutes.
 Remove from the pan and set aside.

 Add the remaining oil and add the onion, capsicum and oregano.
 Sauté about 4 minutes, stirring from time to time and set aside to cool.